Treating A Chicken with A Pale Comb

 Here are some steps you can take to help your chicken with a pale comb:

-Identify the Cause
+Identify the Cause of A Pale Comb

 A pale comb can be caused by a variety of issues, such as anemia, poor nutrition, dehydration, or a disease like Marek's disease.
 Before you can treat your chicken, you need to figure out what's causing the problem.

 You do not want to try everything at once.
-Doing this might treat the issue but if you don't know what the underlining issue is you won't know what cured it, and how to treat it again later on.
+Doing this might treat the issue but if you don't know what the underlying issue is you won't know what cured it, and how to treat it again later on.

-You might also consider adding supplements like electrolytes or probiotics to their water.
+Treatment: You might also consider adding supplements like electrolytes or probiotics to their water.
 Make sure that your feed is what it should be.

-Treat Dehydration
+Prevent Dehydration

 Dehydration can also cause a pale comb.
 Make sure your chicken has access to clean, fresh water at all times.
 You might also try adding an electrolyte supplement to their water to help them stay hydrated.